 - One public service message about cyberbullying has three schoolgirls and one mother prepare for a party in the mother's kitchen.
-Talk among the girls seems normal, until one girl starts speaking her online sentences, which are snarky and sniping.
+Talk among the girls seems normal until one girl starts speaking her online sentences, which are snarky and sniping.
 The others notice with increasing disquiet.
-Ultimately, the online sniper gets excluded from the party, and becomes a pariah at school.
+Ultimately, the online sniper gets excluded from the party and becomes a pariah at school.

 - Meru Otonashi of Sayonara, Zetsubou-Sensei is incapable of getting a word out of her mouth in most social situations.
 Give her a phone, however, and she'll flood you with scathing text messages and emails.

-- Tiger & Bunny
+- Tiger & Bunny:

 - Ivan Karelin is insecure and timid about his role as a Hero.
 When in costume as Origami Cyclone, he becomes a Large Ham.

 - Doctor Saito is a variation.
 He isn't shy, but so quiet that his dialogue has to be subtitled.
 Over a PA system, he's as talkative, if not more so, as anyone in the cast.
-In the final episodes he gets around this by wearing a hat with a speaker and mic attached.
+In the final episodes, he gets around this by wearing a hat with a speaker and mic attached.

 - Cromartie High School's Kiyoshi Fujimoto runs an online message board where he's polite and patient even as he's being trolled.
-In person, he is an violent delinquent with a Hair-Trigger Temper (which results in him unknowingly beating up that same troll just for accidentally running into him).
+In person, he is a violent delinquent with a Hair-Trigger Temper (which results in him unknowingly beating up that same troll just for accidentally running into him).

-- In New Game!, Hifumi is a Shrinking Violet when speaking directly with her co-workers, However, she is far more "vocal" and expressive when speaking in private messages.
+- In New Game!, Hifumi is a Shrinking Violet when speaking directly with her co-workers, however, she is far more "vocal" and expressive when speaking in private messages.
 The anime's "Do It Yourself" Theme Tune includes this trait as Hifumi can't quite sing her part and instead runs to her keyboard to do it.

 - Batman is an inversion of the example in the trope description.
 Bruce Wayne presents himself as a personable playboy, but Batman is very difficult to talk to.

-- The character in Phule's Company code named "Mother" was literally scared of the sound of her own voice as a child, causing a stutter and, while growing up, teasing that rendered her incapable of conversation.
+- The character in Phule's Company code-named "Mother" was literally scared of the sound of her own voice as a child, causing a stutter and, while growing up, teasing that rendered her incapable of conversation.
 Her original codename was even "Violet".
-When wearing sound blocking headphones, she discovered she could talk normally.
+When wearing sound-blocking headphones, she discovered she could talk normally.
 Her job prior to joining the Legion was a radio DJ until they automated.
 Upon this discovery, Phule recommends her to permanent Comm Center duty, where she brings her radio DJ personality to the fore.